squeek502/ryanliptak.com/posts/better-named-character-reference-tokenization.md

 #### Takeaways

-When using a DAFSA for this particular task, we're trading off a ~20% difference in lookup speed for 2-3 orders of magnitude difference in data size.
+When using the 'flattened' representation for this particular task, we're trading off a ~20% difference in lookup speed for 2-3 orders of magnitude difference in data size.
 This seems pretty okay, especially for what we're ultimately interested in implementing: a fully static and unchanging data structure, so there's no need to worry about how easy it is to modify after construction.

 <p><aside class="note">